Alternative Dispute Resolution

 Mediation is a process in which the disputing parties hire a neutral third party to assist them in negotiating a resolution of their issues.
 Mediation is generally less expensive when contrasted to the expense of litigation.
 Also, in an era when it may take as long as a year or more to have a trial, mediation provides a more timely way of resolving disputes.
 Mediators have special training to help facilitate settlements on the most favorable terms to all parties involved.
 Mediation can be used for any type of dispute or claim.

 A parent coordinator is a neutral third party appointed by a court to hear post-divorce matters pertaining to disputes regarding parenting plans.
-It is a process that can resolve issues much quicker and less expensive than a motion to modify a dissolution.
+It is an alternative dispute resolution process that can resolve issues much quicker and less expensive than a motion to modify a dissolution.

 The collaborative approach to solving problems is one where the parties and their lawyers commit to reach an agreement before going to court.
 The parties retain control of the decisions rather than having a third party (judge or jury) decide what will happen.
 The parties commit in writing to be part of a respectful process that will lead to a settlement that can be approved by a judge.
 The goal is to develop effective relationship, solve problems jointly and prevent a court battle.